 - Is there a deadline for submitting an articulation petition?

 - I filed an articulation petition two weeks ago.
 How long will it take before I receive a decision on it, and how will I be notified?

 - My articulation petition was denied.
 Do I have any recourse?
 If so, what options do I have and whom should I contact for further review?

-- I lost my copy of the decision made on my articulation petition statement.
+- I accidentally deleted the email that was sent regarding my petition.
 Where can I go to obtain another copy for my records?

 - How can I find out whether a course from a certain college transfers to USC or whether it fulfills General Education or course equivalency requirements?

 - How can I have my AP Test scores sent to USC?

 - How can I find out what credit I'll receive for my Advanced Placement (AP) Exams?